Which city is cheaper, Amsterdam or Kuala Lumpur?

 Kuala Lumpur receives a lot of rain in the winter.
 Kuala Lumpur usually gets more rain in January than Amsterdam.
 Kuala Lumpur gets 239 mm (9.4 in) of rain, while Amsterdam receives 66 mm (2.6 in) of rain this time of the year.

 Both Amsterdam and Kuala Lumpur are popular destinations to visit in the spring with plenty of activities.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.
 Also, many travelers come to Amsterdam for the activities around the city and the natural beauty.

 In the spring, Kuala Lumpur is much warmer than Amsterdam.
-Typically, the spring temperatures in Kuala Lumpur in April are around 28°C (82°F), and Amsterdam is about 8°C (46°F).
+Typically, the spring temperatures in Kuala Lumpur in April average around 28°C (82°F), and Amsterdam averages at about 8°C (46°F).

 Kuala Lumpur usually receives more sunshine than Amsterdam during spring.
 Kuala Lumpur gets 199 hours of sunny skies, while Amsterdam receives 166 hours of full sun in the spring.